Joanna Kitto

 These are ongoing concerns for Andrea Illés.
 In Stranger than fiction, she plays with absence and presence with a project in multiple parts.
 For the first month of the exhibition, the Naarm/Melbourne based performance artist will be represented by a video connection between the gallery and her West Space Studio.
 At West Space, the stage is set on a humble computer screen, sitting on the threshold between the office and the gallery.
 We anticipate her stepping into view at any moment.

-In August, this work is activated by an unfolding, durational livestream performance grappling with the Sisyphean task of image-making as true representation of the self.
-The artist occupies her studio (directly above West Space) making images with her body, viewable both in-person and transcribed by screens, in the gallery, or on our computers or phones.
+This work is activated by a durational livestream performance grappling with the Sisyphean task of image-making as true representation of the self.
+The artist occupies her studio, making images with her body, viewable both in-person and transcribed by screens, in the gallery, or our personal devices.
 You decide how you wish to view Andrea's transcription.

 Many of the artists in Stranger than fiction have taken the opportunity to experiment and exist in the fertile space of the unknown.
 This fluid, generative space allows for multiple, overlapping realities to co-exist simultaneously.
 This is a reminder (sometimes we need one) that our relationships to place, memory, history and one another are viewed through the lens of our own frame of reference.
 My normality is your absurdity etc. There is no one reality, how can there be, when there are "7 billion other people here".7 This is where empathy is seeded, and creativity flourishes.

-Thank you to all the artists Archie Barry, Teresa Busuttil, Nicholas Currie, Andrea Illés, Rosie Isaac, Basim Magdy, Rä di Martino, and Sammaneh Pourshafighi for compelling ways of working and communicating.
+I'd like to thank all the artists, Archie Barry, Teresa Busuttil, Nicholas Currie, Andrea Illés, Rosie Isaac, Basim Magdy, Rä di Martino, and Sammaneh Pourshafighi, for your compelling ways of working and communicating.

-Thank you to Zamara Zamara, Anatol Pitt, Sebastian Henry-Jones and Ronen Jafari for installation wizardry and support.
-To Bala Starr for many generative conversations.
-And, importantly, to Helen Grogan, for really seeing this project, and bringing magical ways of conceptualising, choreographing and caring for the Stranger than fiction Symposium and evolutive program.
+Thank you Zamara Zamara and Anatol Pitt for installation wizardry and support.
+Bala Starr, and the West Space team, for many generative conversations.
+And, importantly, Helen Grogan, for seeing this project, and bringing magical ways of conceptualising, choreographing and caring for the Stranger than fiction Symposium and evolutive program.

 Joanna Kitto has been Director of West Space since late 2022.
 Joanna's practice is focussed on refining an inclusive, personable and receptive approach to contemporary art presentation, with an interest in generating meaningful connections between art and audiences.
 She has held curatorial and leadership positions across university art museums, festivals, council and artist-led initiatives in Naarm/Melbourne and Tarntanya/Adelaide, and co-founded independent publishing platform fine print.